Rethinking Global Context in Crowd Counting: Experiments

 \section{Experiments}

-We conduct extensive experiments on four popular benchmark crowd counting datasets~\cite{zhang2016single,idrees2018composition,sindagi2020jhu,wang2020nwpu} to validate the effectiveness of the proposed approach.
-In this section, we first introduce our experimental setting, followed by state-of-the-art comparisons with previous methods.
-Finally, we show ablation studies to examine the effectiveness of different components of our model.
+We conduct extensive experiments on four benchmark crowd counting datasets~\cite{zhang2016single,idrees2018composition,sindagi2020jhu,wang2020nwpu} to validate the effectiveness of the proposed approach.
+We begin this section by introducing our experimental setting, followed by comparisons with previous methods.
+Finally, we perform ablation studies to examine the effectiveness of different components of our model.